wcqaguxa/agda2hs-examples/documentation/basics.md

 # How to build a small library in agda2hs

-After [installing Agda and agda2hs](Add link later), it's time to write a small library.
+After [installing agda2hs](https://agda.github.io/agda2hs/introduction.html), it's time to write a small library.
 See the folder example-basics for the files described in this document.

 The minimum required to write a library in Agda2Hs is a top-level folder with at least one `.agda` file and an `.agda-lib` file.
 In the case of example-basics, it looks like this: